NOAA Logo

 GOES Electron Flux

 Electron Event ALERTS are issued when the >2 MeV electron flux exceeds 1000 particles/(cm2 s sr).
-High fluxes of energetic electrons are associated with a type of spacecraft charging referred to as deep-dielectric charging.
-Deep-dielectric charging occurs when energetic electrons penetrate into spacecraft components and result in a buildup of charge within the material.
+High fluxes of energetic electrons are associated with a type of spacecraft charging referred to as internal charging.
+Internal charging occurs when energetic electrons penetrate into spacecraft components and result in a buildup of charge within the material.
 When the accumulated charge becomes sufficiently high, a discharge or arching can occur.
-This discharge can cause anomalous behavior in spacecraft systems and can result is temporary or permanent loss of functionality.
+This discharge can cause anomalous behavior in spacecraft systems and can result in temporary or permanent loss of functionality.

-SWPC provides 5-minuted averaged integral electron flux (electrons/(cm2 s sr)) with energies greater than 0.8 MeV and greater than 2 MeV.
+SWPC provides 5-minute averages of differential electron flux (electrons/(cm² s sr keV)) in ten discrete channels from 50 keV to 4 MeV, and 5-minute averages of integral electron flux (electrons/(cm² s sr KeV)) with energies greater than 2 MeV.
 The radiation belt electron fluxes vary dramatically over time scales ranging from minutes to years.
 Abrupt increases and decreases in flux can occur due to reconfigurations in the magnetospheric magnetic field, as well as due to various particle acceleration and loss mechanisms.

 When measured at geostationary orbit, the electron fluxes also exhibit a substantial spatial variability, independent of the temporal changes due to magnetic field reconfiguration and particle acceleration/loss.
 The electron fluxes at geostationary orbit typically have their highest values near local noon and their lowest values near local midnight.
 This spatial feature is due to the structure of the magnetospheric magnetic field, strong at noon and weak at midnight, caused by the pressure of the solar wind on the day side of the magnetosphere.